 To assimilate what we see, we liken it to what is most familiar to us.
 And those are probably the two things we humans know best — water and light.from Curious

-My world was not a world of DARKNESS but one of FOG.from Infinite Loop
+My world was not a world of DARKNESS but one of FOG.from Infinite loop

 Prelude About me